ARCHER2-HPC/archer2-website/ecse/index.md

 ## [GPU eCSE software development calls](calls/)

-We are very pleased to announce a new programme of eCSE calls focussing on GPU development.
 GPU eCSE support provides funding to the UKRI research community to develop software in a sustainable manner to run on GPU-based architectures.
-We invite proposals to develop software that facilitates research targeted at UKRI’s digital research infrastructure e.g. future Exascale supercomputing services, UK national AI services, national Tier-2 HPC services.
-The call is open to research across all of UKRI’s remit.
-The 2nd GPU eCSE call (GPU-eCSE02) opened on the **2 July 2024**.
-The final deadline for proposal submission is **16:00 on 17 Sep 2024** via the ARCHER2 SAFE.
-Plese see the [GPU eCSE call information](calls/) for further information.
+Within this programme, projects have been funded to develop software that facilitates research targeted at UKRI’s digital research infrastructure e.g. future Exascale supercomputing services, UK national AI services, national Tier-2 HPC services.
+Calls are open to research across all of UKRI’s remit.

 ## ARCHER2 eCSE software development calls